Christian H. Cooper

 Christian Harley Cooper (born July 14, 1976) is a derivatives trader and author living in New York City.
 He is a frequent commentator in The Wall Street Journal, Reuters, Financial Times, and Bloomberg News.
 His writing has appeared in The Diplomat, The Hill, Foreign Affairs, and Nautilus Magazine.

 Cooper is a member of the roundtables at the Washington-based think tank Center for Strategic and International Studies which is currently led by John Hamre.

 Cooper directs Banking for a New Beginning, a public/private partnership between the Aspen Institute and the US Department of State.
 Banking for A New Beginning focuses on work with the central banks of Partners for a New Beginning (PNB) target countries including Turkey, Tunisia, Libya, Algeria, Pakistan, Morocco, Egypt and the Palestinian Territories, in an effort to share best practices, operational assistance, and coordinated action among the central banks.

 Cannabis Trading & Patent

-Cooper has filed a patent on the state-based central pricing and trading of cannabis in the U.S. In a May 2021 West Virginia gazette opinion piece, he argued the current U.S. political reality would prevent Federal legalization of cannabis and conservative states previously opposed to cannabis should legalize and regulate through a central market.
+Cooper has filed a patent on the state-based central pricing and trading of cannabis in the U.S. In a May 2021 West Virginia Gazette opinion piece, he argued the current U.S. political reality would prevent Federal legalization of cannabis and conservative states previously opposed to cannabis should legalize and regulate through a central market.
 He also argued the real value of the West Virginia market was 200 million dollars annually, not the $45 million often cited.
+In a 2022 Tennessee op-ed, he again argued for the deschedulization of cannabis in the US because the political reality will prohibit full, federal legalization.
+The state-based system he proposed follows similar regulatory models for alcohol still widely adopted across the South.